Massimo Cellino: Leeds United

 On 8 September 2016, Cellino's Eleonora Sport Ltd became Leeds United's 100% share owners, after buying the 15% shares of minority owner Gulf Finance House (GFH Capital), thus becoming Leeds United's sole majority shareholder.

 On 4 January 2017, Andrea Radrizzani purchased a 50 percent stake from Cellino for Leeds United.

-On 23 May, 2017, Andrea Radrizzani announced the 100% buyout of Leeds United, buying the remaining 50% shares from previous co-owner Massimo Cellino, with Radrizzani taking full ownership of the club.
+On 23 May 2017, Andrea Radrizzani announced the 100% buyout of Leeds United, buying the remaining 50% shares from previous co-owner Massimo Cellino, with Radrizzani taking full ownership of the club.
 Cellino issued a statement on the club website thanking the fans and said 'if you can survive working with me, you can survive anything'.

 Brescia

 After leaving Leeds, Cellino returned to Italy and purchased Serie B Side Brescia.
 On 3 June 2017, Manager Roberto Boscaglia was appointed by Brescia as their head coach for the 2017–18 Serie B season.
 However, Cellino replaced him with Pasquale Marino on 12 October 2017, only a few weeks after the club's takeover by Cellino.
 On 16 January 2018, Cellino then re-hired Roberto Boscaglia as head coach, following Marino's firing.
 He was however sacked once again on 29 April, leaving Brescia in thirteenth place in the Serie B table.
-On 29 April 2018, Cellino appointed his 4th manager of the 2017/18 season, by appointing Ivo Pulga as the new head coach after the dismissal of Roberto Boscaglia.
+On 29 April 2018, Cellino appointed his 4th manager of the 2017–18 season, by appointing Ivo Pulga as the new head coach after the dismissal of Roberto Boscaglia.

+In June 2025, under president Cellino, Brescia were relegated from the 2024–25 Serie B after a four-point deduction, having failed to cover a €3 million debt for unpaid wages and subsequently declared bankruptcy.

 Convictions and arrests

 Cellino was arrested in February 2013 with the mayor of Quartu Sant'Elena, Mauro Contini, and the public works commissioner Stefano Lilliu, for attempted embezzlement and fraudulent misrepresentation following an investigation into the construction of the Stadio Is Arenas.
 Cellino was held in custody for over two weeks, in a case which remains unresolved.
 Cellino's arrest warrant called him a man of "marked criminal tendencies ... capable of using every kind of deception to achieve his ends".
-Cellino has two prior criminal convictions, for deceiving the Italian Ministry of Agriculture out of £7.5m in 1996 and for false accounting at Cagliari in 2001.
+Cellino has two prior criminal convictions, for deceiving the Italian Ministry of Agriculture out of £7.5 million in 1996 and for false accounting at Cagliari in 2001.